nxtreaming/AndroidFFmpeg/README.md

 ## Mac only
 glibtoolize:
-because the Xcode 4.5.2 fails to supply glibtoolize, but freetype2 depends it,just copy your 'libtoolize' to 'glibtoolize', such as:
+because the Xcode 4.5.2 fails to supply glibtoolize, but freetype2 depends on it, just copy your 'libtoolize' to 'glibtoolize', Such as:

-	 sudo cp /usr/local/bin/libtoolize /usr/local/bin/libtoolize
+	 sudo cp /usr/local/bin/libtoolize /usr/local/bin/glibtoolize

 ## Installation